 Try Airofit risk-free: Free shipping worldwide, 45-day satisfaction guarantee, 2-year warranty

-The device that eventually became the Airofit breathing trainer was originally developed and tested by the AMBU- an international Danish MedTech company developing, producing medical equipment for hospitals and rescue services.
+The device that eventually became the Airofit breathing trainer was originally developed and tested by the AMBU- an international Danish MedTech company developing and producing medical equipment for hospitals and rescue services.
 It was designed as medical aid for patients suffering from asthma and COPD.

 “After 8 days of training with Airofit, I managed to break four of my personal records.
 Even though I’m an asthmatic, I could get through the high-intensity training without my medicine.”